General relativity

-Newton's law of universal gravitation, which describes classical gravity, can be seen as a prediction of general relativity for the almost flat spacetime geometry around stationary mass distributions.
+Newton's law of universal gravitation, which describes gravity in classical mechanics, can be seen as a prediction of general relativity for the almost flat spacetime geometry around stationary mass distributions.
 Some predictions of general relativity, however, are beyond Newton's law of universal gravitation in classical physics.
 These predictions concern the passage of time, the geometry of space, the motion of bodies in free fall, and the propagation of light, and include gravitational time dilation, gravitational lensing, the gravitational redshift of light, the Shapiro time delay and singularities/black holes.
-So far, all tests of general relativity have been shown to be in agreement with the theory.
-The time dependent solutions of general relativity enable us to talk about the history of the universe and have provided the modern framework for cosmology, thus leading to the discovery of the Big Bang and cosmic microwave background radiation.
+So far, all tests of general relativity have been in agreement with the theory.
+The time-dependent solutions of general relativity enable us to extrapolate the history of the universe into the past and future, and have provided the modern framework for cosmology, thus leading to the discovery of the Big Bang and cosmic microwave background radiation.
 Despite the introduction of a number of alternative theories, general relativity continues to be the simplest theory consistent with experimental data.

-Reconciliation of general relativity with the laws of quantum physics remains a problem, however, as there is a lack of a self-consistent theory of quantum gravity.
-It is not yet known how gravity can be unified with the three non-gravitational forces: strong, weak and electromagnetic.
+Reconciliation of general relativity with the laws of quantum physics remains a problem, however, as no self-consistent theory of quantum gravity has been found.
+It is not yet known how gravity can be unified with the three non-gravitational interactions: strong, weak and electromagnetic.

 Einstein's theory has astrophysical implications, including the prediction of black holes—regions of space in which space and time are distorted in such a way that nothing, not even light, can escape from them.
 Black holes are the end-state for massive stars.
 Microquasars and active galactic nuclei are believed to be stellar black holes and supermassive black holes.
-It also predicts gravitational lensing, where the bending of light results in multiple images of the same distant astronomical phenomenon.
+It also predicts gravitational lensing, where the bending of light results in distorted and multiple images of the same distant astronomical phenomenon.
 Other predictions include the existence of gravitational waves, which have been observed directly by the physics collaboration LIGO and other observatories.
-In addition, general relativity has provided the base of cosmological models of an expanding universe.
+In addition, general relativity has provided the basis for cosmological models of an expanding universe.